hypo69/hypo/src/webdriver/chrome/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](../../LICENSE) file for details.